Doctoral Candidate at the Graduate School of North American Studies.Freie Universität Berlin

 “Closing Remarks.”
 Project Manager, Organizational Committee, 9th Annual International Graduate Conference: Flows & Undercurrents Dimensions of Immobility in North America.
 Graduate School for North American Studies, John F. Kennedy Institute, Free University of Berlin, Germany, June 2016.

-“On Failing to Manage: Oz between Prison Reform & Abolition.”
+“On Failing to Manage: Oz, the Punitive Turn and Contemporary Television.”
 Presentation.
 Fictions of Management.
 International Conference.
-John F. Kennedy Institute, Free University of Berlin, Germany, Dec 2016. (forthcoming)
+John F. Kennedy Institute, Free University of Berlin, Germany, Dec 2016.